CMU-CREATE-Lab/video-labeling-tool/README.md

   error: function (xhr) {console.error(xhr)}
 });
 ```
-### /api/v1/get_pos_labels
+### /api/v1/get_pos_labels, /api/v1/get_neg_labels
-Get videos with positive labels.
-You can also query videos that were labeled positive by a user id.
+Get videos with positive or negative labels.
+For /api/v1/get_pos_labels, you can also query videos that were labeled positive by a user id.
 If a user token is provided and the client type is expert or researcher, the returned data will contain more information.
 - Available methods: GET, POST
 - Optional fields:
   - "user_id": obtained from the decoded user_token, which is a JWT (JSON Web Token)